Covering the Costs of College

 More information about financial aid and scholarships is available from SF State’s Office of Financial Aid.

 All students training under Chapters 30, 31, 33, 34, 35, and 1606 VA education programs and who have been certified for 3/4 time enrollment or more are eligible to apply for the VA Work Study Program.
-Students may work up to 450 hours in a term, and receive $8.00/hour (tax exempt as a VA benefit).
+Students may work up to 450 hours in a term, and receive the current state or federal minimum wage (whichever is higher).
+This hourly wage is tax exempt as it is a part of the VA Educational benefits.
 Please check with the SF State VA benefits certifying official 415/338-2336 for more information.

 Veterans benefits are NOT taxable and, therefore, do not need be reported to the IRS as income.